mzha/Display.gg/README.md

 Copy that line and put it into the config.json file, where it says "PUT API KEY 1 HERE".
 Make sure there are quotes around it.

-It is recommended that you use a smurf or create a new league account and repeat this process for a second API key and put it where it says "PUT API KEY 2 HERE".
+It is recommended that you use a smurf or create a new League of Legends account and repeat this process for a second API key and put it where it says "PUT API KEY 2 HERE".
 It will halve the amount of time it takes to load the information.

 Now change the other values in the config.json file.
 Where it says "Omega Rex", enter your summoner name with quotes around it.
 You can play around with the scale_factor until you find one that suits your tastes.